Tessa Mason, FCCT

 Trustee of the MAT and Chair of Governors at Immanuel College

-Denise is an Occupational Therapist and has practised within the National Health Service in a variety of clinical and managerial positions.
-She is currently Head of Occupational Therapy for Leeds Teaching Hospitals Trust with responsibility for the strategic, professional and managerial leadership of Trust staff.
+Denise is an Occupational Therapist by profession with 38 year experience within the NHS she has held a variety of clinical, managerial and professional leadership positions.
+Most recently until retirement as Head of Occupational Therapy at the Leeds Teaching Hospitals Trust with responsibility for the strategic, professional and managerial leadership of Trust staff.

-Denise has been a school governor for 13 years and remains committed to supporting the school and school leaders to maximise opportunities for children of all abilities and backgrounds.
+Denise is an experienced school governor who is committed to supporting schools and school leaders to maximise opportunities for children of all abilities and backgrounds.